Expergefactor/Update-Ubuntu-System/README.md

   $ python3 update.py

 ### WHAT DOES IT DO?
-  The script runs the following commands...
+  The script runs the following commands in sucession...

     $ sudo apt-get update
     $ sudo apt-get upgrade -y